,

 Other opportunities for Music in the school.

 As a Catholic school, music plays an important role in our worship.
-This includes the singing of hymns and religious music at assemblies, school Mass and Parish Mass, drawing on a wide variety of music from traditional and well-loved hymns of the Catholic tradition to contemporary music composed specifically to reflect and enhance the Come and See RE scheme of work.
-Music is also used during Collective Worship as a means of meditation and stimulation.
+This includes the singing of hymns and religious music at assemblies, school Mass and Parish Mass, drawing on a wide variety of music from traditional and well-loved hymns to support our understanding of the Catholic faith and traditions.
+Music is also used during Prayer and Liturgy to enrich our spiritual, moral, social ad cultural development through reflective listening and discussion of music's role in worship and the meaning.

 At Christmas all children are involved with Nativity plays and Carol concerts and services.
 Music plays an important part in all these events, both vocal and instrumental.
 In July we stage our annual music festival to show case every child’s musical skills.
 Each class performs a musical number which usually includes singing, instrumental work and dancing.
 Parents are invited to watch: it has proved to be a very popular event!